Glareascum/dotfiles/README.md

 - **NVim** as text editing engine.
 Currently highly customized (of course).
 Current theme: tokyonight, storm variant.

 ## Nvim
-Still learning about Nvim, so I tried to comment at best the various files, I hope to get better at those file in the future (maybe some plugins is not configured at best).
+Still learning about Nvim, so I tried to comment at best the various files, I hope to get better at those file in the future (maybe some plugins are not configured at best).
-All written in **lua**, lazy as plugin mangaer.
+All written in **lua** from scratch as a learning path, lazy as plugin manager used mainly without events.

 ### Current plugins
 - CMP;